humzak711/PlagueRAT/PlagueRCE/README.md

 The server works in the following way:<br>
-1. user connects to client via user input of the chosen clients ip address.
+1. user connects to client via user input of the chosen clients ip address.<br>

-2. user inputs a command to be executed by the chosen client.
+2. user inputs a command to be executed by the chosen client.<br>

 3. client executes the command.
-(If the command is a CLI command it will be executed by the server and not be executed by the chosen client)
+(If the command is a CLI command it will be executed by the server and not be executed by the chosen client)<br>

-4. In the case of a client disconnecting from the server mid way through sending a command or receiving a response, the server will remove the client from the list of connected clients.
+4. In the case of a client disconnecting from the server mid way through sending a command or receiving a response, the server will remove the client from the list of connected clients.<br>

-5. Everytime a client sends a response back to the user, it is stored within the response list which can be accessed via various commands such as 'current_latest'.
+5. Everytime a client sends a response back to the user, it is stored within the response list which can be accessed via various commands such as 'current_latest'.<br>

+Send P1NGS3RV3R to server to test connection from client<br>